w3security/cli/docker-desktop/README.md

-# Snyk CLI for Docker Desktop on macOS
+# w3security CLI for Docker Desktop on macOS

 This distribution is not for customers!
 Releases are included with [Docker Desktop on macOS](https://www.docker.com/products/docker-desktop).

-If you are looking for Snyk CLI Docker Images, see [Docker Hub](https://hub.docker.com/r/w3security/w3security-cli).
+If you are looking for w3security CLI Docker Images, see [Docker Hub](https://hub.docker.com/r/w3security/w3security-cli).

 ## How it works

-Unlike the `w3security-mac` binary build, the NodeJS release included with this distribution is a signed executable, which allows Docker Desktop to use it to execute Snyk CLI's underlying JavaScript build.
+Unlike the `w3security-mac` binary build, the NodeJS release included with this distribution is a signed executable, which allows Docker Desktop to use it to execute w3security CLI's underlying JavaScript build.

 ## Building